-Leopard Rock Lookout Chalets and Coffee Shop is a beautiful, family run accommodation.
+Leopard Rock Lookout Chalets and Coffee Shop is a beautiful, family-run accommodation.
 The owners Sue and Andries clearly have a passion for their little piece of heaven.
 The approach to their chalets is ‘home away from home’ which is exactly how we felt during our stay there.

-Their hands on approach offers a comfortable, rustic and homely stay.
-The scenery is beautiful, home made food is delicious and the personal touches exceeded our expectations.
+Their hands-on approach offers a comfortable, rustic and homely stay.
+The scenery is beautiful, homemade food is delicious and the personal touches exceeded our expectations.

 Location, Location, Location

-Leopard Rock Lookout Chalets is situated just 26km inland from Port Shepstone, south of Durban, Kwazulu-Natal, South Africa.
+Leopard Rock Lookout Chalets is situated just 26km inland from Port Shepstone, south of Durban, KwaZulu-Natal, South Africa.
 The chalets are set on a rocky incline overlooking the Umzimkulu River Gorge.
 As far as the eye can see you surrounded by beautiful farmlands and the stunning mountain gorges which is projected by the endless horizon.
 Leopard Rock Lookout Chalets is the kind of place that relaxation is guaranteed and where the beauty of nature finds you.

 As soon as I opened the car door, I took the deepest breath of fresh air and knew this was going to be a weekend to completely unwind and soak up the beautiful atmosphere.
 Once we walked through the farm gates our attention immediately turned to the stunning gardens.
 The blend of flowers and trees is a bird lover’s paradise.
-We spotted a cheerful Pin Tailed Whydah within the first few minutes of our stay.
+We spotted a cheerful Pin-Tailed Whydah within the first few minutes of our stay.

 More about the Leopard Rock Lookout Chalets

 Andries welcomed us with a big smile and led us down the beautiful garden path to our Chalet.
 The first thing we noticed as we walked into our charming unit was the glass doors that opened up onto our very own private balcony.
-The view from the balcony that over looked over the Umzimkulu River Gorge was refreshing and breath taking.
+The view from the balcony that overlooked over the Umzimkulu River Gorge was refreshing and breathtaking.

-There are four private Chalet’s to choose from, including a honeymoon suite for the newly weds.
+There are four private Chalet’s to choose from, including a honeymoon suite for the newlyweds.
 We stayed in Chalet number 2.
-The Chalet’s are self catering, however a full English breakfast is included with the choice of eating in your chalet or on the tranquil coffee shop deck.
+The Chalet’s are self-catering, however, a full English breakfast is included with the choice of eating in your chalet or on the tranquil coffee shop deck.

 The chalet is fully equipped with everything you possibly need and more.
-The self catering kitchen has all the essentials from coffee, tea and Milo to braai spice, salad dressing and cooking utensils.
+The self-catering kitchen has all the essentials from coffee, tea and Milo to braai spice, salad dressing and cooking utensils.

 Looking for dinner?

 If you don’t want to cook dinner then there are a great variety of nearby restaurants to choose from.
-Alternatively, you can have a pre-ordered dinner and desert delivered to your room from the coffee shop which is what we did one night and we have to admit it was delicious.
-We later we found out that Andries made the desert himself… the cheese cake was the best I had ever tasted.
+Alternatively, you can have a pre-ordered dinner and dessert delivered to your room from the coffee shop which is what we did one night and we have to admit it was delicious.
+We later we found out that Andries made the desert himself… the cheesecake was the best I had ever tasted.
 (The double serving made me head straight to the gym on Monday morning!)

 Bathroom and outdoor shower

-Fill up the jet tub in the bathroom with relaxing bath salts that are provided and sip on a glass of complementary champagne.
+Fill up the jet tub in the bathroom with relaxing bath salts that are provided and sip on a glass of complimentary champagne.
 There is also a fully secluded outdoor shower on the deck which overlooks the amazing views… naturally we took full advantage of this!

 Open plan lounge